Full question:

 Answer:

-You can buy the car if the car has been put on a public auction by the local government.
-The local government can sell an abandoned car at a public auction.
-If the abandoned car is found suitable for use, the local government may obtain a certificate of registration and ownership from the county clerk.
-They can either use the car for governmental purposes or sell the car at public auction to the highest bidder.
+You can buy the car if the local government puts it up for public auction.
+They are allowed to sell abandoned vehicles.
+If the car is deemed suitable for use, the local government may obtain a certificate of registration and ownership from the county clerk.
+They can then either use the car for government purposes or sell it at a public auction to the highest bidder.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.